 When finished adjusting the gatekeeper settings, click save.

-To set an existing activity as a course gatekeeper, enter a course through the editor tool.
+To set an existing activity as a course gatekeeper, enter a course through the Course Editor tool and navigate to the Setting tab.
+Locate the Advanced gradebook options panel.

 To make this activity a course gradekeeper, select require a passing score for course credit.